jphalimi/PythonForMIC/Doc/library/asyncore.rst

       flushed).
 Sockets are automatically closed when they are garbage-collected.

-.. class:: dispatcher_with_send()

-   A :class:`dispatcher` subclass which adds simple buffered output capability, useful for simple clients.
-For more sophisticated usage use :class:`asynchat.async_chat`.

 .. class:: file_dispatcher()

-   A file_dispatcher takes a file descriptor or :term:`file object` along with an optional map argument and wraps it for use with the :c:func:`poll` or :c:func:`loop` functions.
-If provided a file object or anything with a :c:func:`fileno` method, that method will be called and passed to the :class:`file_wrapper` constructor.
+   A file_dispatcher takes a file descriptor or file object along with an optional map argument and wraps it for use with the :cfunc:`poll` or :cfunc:`loop` functions.
+If provided a file object or anything with a :cfunc:`fileno` method, that method will be called and passed to the :class:`file_wrapper` constructor.
 Availability: UNIX.

 .. class:: file_wrapper()